-Living off-campus requires different considerations for safety:
+Living off-campus requires different safety considerations:

-- Make sure the apartment or house locks have been changed since the previous tenants moved out. - List only your first initial and last name on a mailbox. - Leave lights on or put them on a timer when you are away for an extended time or plan to arrive home after dark. - If your keys are lost or stolen, change your locks immediately.
+- Ensure the apartment or house locks have been changed since the previous tenants moved out. - List only your first initial and last name on a mailbox. - Leave lights on or put them on a timer when you are away for an extended time or plan to arrive home after dark. - If your keys are lost or stolen, change your locks immediately.

-When you find a new place to live, prior to moving in and signing a lease, be mindful of security and carefully inspect your potential home keeping security in mind.
+Before moving in and signing a lease, be mindful of security and carefully inspect your potential home.
 Here are some questions to keep in mind:

-- How safe is the neighborhood? - Are there smoke and carbon monoxide detectors throughout the unit, especially near the bedroom area? - Is there sufficient lighting indoors and outdoors? - Is the landscaping maintained to keep windows, doors, and walkways visible and to eliminate hiding places? - Are there quality locks with a deadbolt on doors, as well as locks on the windows? - Does the route to walk to and from public transportation appear safe?
+- How safe is the neighborhood? - Are there smoke and carbon monoxide detectors throughout the unit, especially near the bedroom? - Is there sufficient lighting indoors and outdoors? - Is the landscaping maintained to keep windows, doors, and walkways visible and to eliminate hiding places? - Are there quality locks with a deadbolt on doors and locks on the windows? - Does the route to walk to and from public transportation appear safe?